nunocasco/google.homepage/README.md

 My Odins Project - Foundations project: google homepage

+somehow the webpage gets a little darker in this preview, misses something, or i'm i just tired?

-struggling on the footer (need a review later)
+struggling on the footer right align (need a review later)

 misses clean code and organize tree